 If you happen to be in a working situation, where psychopathic behavior is prevalent, then I advise you to stay away from it and yes, ultimately leave that job.
 Believe me, it is much better for your health.

 The best thing I ever did is to become my own boss, working from home and having my own internet business.
 Interested to know how I did it?
 Read here my personal review of the world’s best internet business support program.
+Through a link in my review you will be able to sign up for one week for free.

 If you have any questions or want to share your experiences with psychopath bosses, please leave a comment in the applicable boxes.